pmem/pmdk/doc/libpmempool/libpmempool.7.md

 **libpmempool**
 provides a set of utilities for off-line analysis and manipulation of a *pool*.
-A *pool* in this manpage means a pmemobj pool, pmemblk pool, pmemlog pool or BTT layout, independent of the underlying storage.
+A *pool* in this manpage means a pmemobj pool or pmemlog pool, independent of the underlying storage.
 Some **libpmempool** functions are required to work without any impact on the *pool* but some may create a new or modify an existing *pool*.